The Daggy Gallery

 of us involved in the production it was a lot of fun to

 do, even though it wasn't exactly Oscar winning material

-- yes all the ghosts were just white bed sheets.
-Still,
+- and yes all the ghosts were just white bed sheets.

-The film involved a lot of people from Austrek, so it's a great time capsule to how we all looked during this early 1990s era.
+The film involved a lot of people from the fan community and is a great time capsule showcasing how we all looked (and acted) during this early 1990s era.

 and I again, this time it's March 2015.
 The event was the